Negros scops owl

 The Negros scops owl (Otus nigrorum), also known as the Visayan scops owl, is an owl, endemic to the islands of Negros and Panay in the Philippines, belonging to the family of the typical owls Strigidae.
+It has a distinct and striking rufous or reddish brown crown, nape and face.
 It was formerly classified as a subspecies of the Philippine scops owl.
 It is threatened by habitat loss and hunting for the pet trade.

-Description
+Description and taxonomy

 EBird describes the bird as "A fairly small owl of lowland and foothill forest on the islands of Negros and Panay, where it is the only scops-owl.
 Dark brown above and pale gray below, with a rufous face bordered with a black line and a pale gray V-shape between the eyes.
 Occurs together with Luzon boobook, but Negros Scops-Owl has orange rather than yellow eyes and lacks the brown-streaked chest.
 Song is a descending series of upslurred yelps."

+It was formerly conspecific with the Philippine scops owl and the Everett's scops owl.
 It is the smallest and palest of the endemic Philippine scops owl complex.
+It also has a distinct rufous crown and facial disc and its upper foot is not feathered.

+Ecology and behaviour

 Negros scops owls prey at night on insects.
 They live alone or in monogamous pairs.
 They breed throughout the year, laying clutches of 1 or 2 eggs.
 They nest in tree hollows in forests of the Philippine lowlands.